Network Protocols: From Specification to Practice

 - Software or Tool: WebSocket Server

-What you’ll build: A WebSocket server and client that implements the full RFC 6455: upgrade handshake, frame parsing with masking, ping/pong, fragmentation, and close handshake.
+What you’ll build: A WebSocket server and client that implements RFC 6455: upgrade handshake, frame parsing with masking, ping/pong, fragmentation, and close handshake.

 Core challenges you’ll face: